How to Enable Wake on LAN to Turn on Windows 10/11 Computer

 Once you've saved the settings, your computer should be ready to be woken up by a Wake-on-LAN magic packet sent by another computer.

 Part 2.
-Wake your computer with Wake-on-LAN Magic Packets
+Wake up computer with Wake-on-LAN Magic Packets

-To remotely wake up your Windows computer, you need software on the local computer capable of issuing a WOL Magic Packet, here we will take NirSoft WakeMeOnLAN as an example.
+To remotely wake up your Windows computer through Wake-on-LAN, you need software on the local computer capable of issuing a WOL Magic Packet.
+Here we will take NirSoft WakeMeOnLAN as an example.
 You can download it from the NirSoft website.

 Now you can use remote access software like AnyViewer to remotely access your computer from anywhere.
 AnyViewer allows flexible methods for remote connection and file transfer.